Railway cleaners launch first strike over pay - NewsBreak

 An organiser of a Black Lives Matter demonstration has denied two counts of fraud.
 The charges relate to fundraising pages set up before and after a march which gained worldwide attention when a statue of Edward Colston was thrown into the city's harbour.
 Xahra Saleem denied the charges and was...

-The New Year Bank Holiday is upon us.
-For those wanting to stock up for the week ahead, some supermarkets will be open.
-Their closing times, however, may vary across the country.Here’s a full rundown of supermarket closing times for 2 January 2023.AldiAldi is open today, with most stores closing at 8pm.
-You can check its Bank Holiday closing times for your local branch here.LidlLidl is open and most stores will close at 10pm.
-Times may vary, however.
-Customers can check local opening times here.AsdaAsda is observing normal hours, closing at 8pm.
-Some 24 hour stores will stick to...
+The Rail, Maritime and Transport union (RMT) should get “off the picket line and round the negotiating table” as passengers face fresh disruption from strikes, Transport Secretary Mark Harper has said.Around half of Britain’s railway lines are closed and only a fifth of services are running as thousands of workers at Network Rail and train operators stage two 48-hour walkouts starting on Tuesday and Friday.Drivers in the Aslef union will strike on Thursday.Picket lines have been mounted outside railway stations across the country in a repeat of what became a familiar sight last year.⚠️ Travelling this week?
+Strike action -...

-Rail strikes: Warning of disruption as passengers return to work after new year
+No 10 optimistic that deal to end rail strikes can soon be reached

-Rail passengers will face fresh travel disruption from Tuesday as tens of thousands of workers take strike action in bitter disputes over pay, jobs and conditions.Members of the Rail, Maritime and Transport union (RMT) at Network Rail and 14 train operators will stage two 48-hour walkouts from Tuesday and Friday, while drivers in the Aslef union will strike on Thursday.Picket lines will again be mounted outside railway stations across the country in a repeat of what became a familiar sight last year.Passengers, including those returning to work after the festive break, are being warned to expect “significant disruption” as only...
+Downing Street has expressed optimism that a solution to the current wave of rail strikes could be imminent, after the chief negotiator for Network Rail said a deal was “in touching distance”.
+Fresh talks over the dispute, in which drivers and other staff were staging the first of...

 msn.com